petans24/search-guard/README.md

 Search Guard is build upon search-guard-ssl, a plugin which enables and enforce transport protocol (node-to-node) encryption and mutual SSL authentication.
 This makes sure that only trusted nodes can join the cluster.
 If a client connects (either through HTTP/REST or TransportClient) the request will be associated with the authenticated user.
 The client have therefore to authenticate either via HTTP (only BASIC supported currently) or via PKI (mutual SSL) when connecting with the transport client.

 ###Config hot reloading
-All configuration is held in elasticsearch itself and if if the configuration is updated (through sgadmin) then all nodes will be informed about the update and will reload the configuration.
+All configuration is held in Elasticsearch itself and if if the configuration is updated (through sgadmin) then all nodes will be informed about the update and will reload the configuration.
 This has several advantages over configuration via elasticsearch.yml

 * Configuration is held in a central place and therefore automatically identical for all nodes
 * Easy update, no dealing with files on different servers